 If you need to chop the shrimp, remove the amount you need and place on a cutting board to chop.

-[Chop before soaking to reduce the soaking time.]
 After rinsing the dried shrimp, finely chop before soaking in water (double the volume of shrimp).
 This will reduce the soaking time by half.

 When simmering with vegetables, add the soaking liquid as well, so as to make full use of the umami-rich flavor.